genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Just define 2 functions:

 - Add the first one in the `src/dgenies/lib/validators.py` file of the D-Genies repository.
 It takes only one argument: the input file.
 It checks if the file format is correct and returns True in this case, else it returns False.
 The function name must be the same as the expected input file extension.
 - Add the second one in the `src/dgenies/lib/parsers.py` file of the D-Genies repository.
 It takes two arguments: the input and the output file.
-It convert the input file into a valid PAF file.
+It converts the input file into a valid PAF file.
 The function name must be same as the previous one.

 ## Maintenance